surniaulula/wpsso/readme.txt

 	* Added a new "Status Dashboard" settings page.
 * *Improvements*
 	* Moved all sidebar metaboxes (Help and Support, Version Information, etc.) to the new "Status Dashboard" settings page.
-	* Added a WpssoHead user_agent_cross_check() method to handle user agents with special needs like the Pinterest crawler.
+	* Added a WpssoHead vary_user_agent_check() method to handle user agents with special needs like the Pinterest crawler.
-	* Added edge-case handling of site name and title meta tags for the Pinterest crawler to avoid Pinterest removing the site name from the title value.
 * *Bugfixes*
 	* None
 * *Developer Notes*